 Looking to make a move?
-Similar to home insurance, condo insurance has certain insurance coverages soon-to-be owners need to understand.
+Similar to a home insurance policy, condo insurance has certain insurance coverages soon-to-be owners need to understand.

 It’s also important to know the difference between insurance for the condo association versus insurance for the condo owner.
-Shopping around can be overwhelming, that’s why our team of brokers are committed to helping you find the right insurance to protect what matters.
+Shopping around can be overwhelming, that’s why our team of brokers is committed to helping you find the right condo coverage to protect what matters.

-As a condominium owner, you may be held responsible for damage you cause to your unit, others units, or common areas.
+As a condominium owner, you may be held responsible for damage you cause to your unit, others’ units or shared common area.
 A condo policy can also cover aspects not adequately protected by your Condominium Association Policy.
-Condo insurance helps you secure your part of the building.
-It equips you with personal property protection for damage caused by accidents and disasters, and liability protection for injuries and damages sustained by third parties who set foot in your unit.
+Condo Insurance Canada helps you secure your part of the building.
+It equips you with personal property protection to cover damages caused by accidents and disasters, and liability protection for bodily injury and damages sustained by third parties who set foot in your unit.

 Not all condo insurance policies are the same, and it’s important to make sure that your policy includes all of the protection you need.
 When you purchase condo insurance, consider whether you need the following: